OpenEvalProject/evals/manuscripts/elife-14712/v1/manuscript.md

 ## Results

-## The BtaR1 mutant has a growth advantage over the wild type in LB broth cocultures
+### The BtaR1 mutant has a growth advantage over the wild type in LB broth cocultures

-To assess the fitness of the
+To assess the fitness of the B. thailandensis QS mutants in competition with their parent, we cocultured the wild type with signal blind QS mutants.
+We used signal-blind mutants BtaR1-, BtaR2- or BtaR3- (which each have mutations in the LuxR homolog genes btaR1, btaR2, or btaR3) because they cannot respond to signals made by QS-proficient bacteria in coculture.
+The starting inoculum was 99% wild type and 1% signal-blind mutant.
+Cocultures were transferred to fresh medium at 24 hr intervals as described in the Materials and methods (there were about 12 doublings per day), and at each interval the relative abundance of parent and mutant was determined.
+After 3 days in broth, the BtaR1- mutant showed an increase from 1% of the total population to 50% (Figure 1A).
+The BtaR2- and BtaR3- mutants did not have a growth advantage over the parent and remained at about 1% of the population throughout the experiment (Figure 1A).

 ![Figure 1.](https://cdn.elifesciences.org/articles/14712/elife-14712-fig1-v1.jpg)

 **Figure 1.:** (A) In LB broth, the wild type (strain E264) was mixed with the BtaR1- mutant CM157, the BtaR2- mutant CM159 or the BtaR3- mutant CM161 at a starting mutant relative abundance of 1%.
 All mutants were KmR.
 As a control we mixed the wild type with CM218, a KmR strain derived from the wild type.
 Results are percent of total colonies that are KmR (% mutants).
 The control shows there is little cost associated with the KmR marker.
 (B) LB broth pure culture growth curves of CM224, a TpR wild-type strain and the KmR BtaR1- mutant.
 Data for Figure 1B for the statistical analysis described in the text are in the Figure 1—source data 1).
 (C) 24-hour LB broth coculture.
 The TpR marked wild type) mixed with the KmR marked wild type), or the BtaR1 mutant.
 KmR bacteria were started at 1% of the population and each coculture was grown in a flask for 24 hr.
 Bacteria were enumerated by colony counts for total coculture yield (CFU/mL) and percent KmR mutants in the population (open symbols are CFU/mL, closed symbols are percent of mutants).
 Bars show the mean and range of at least three biological replicates.
 (D) Agar surface competitions.
 Wild type with the BtaR1- mutant, the BtaR2- mutant or the BtaR3- mutant at a starting mutant abundance of 1%.
 As a control we mixed the wild type with the KmR strain derived from the wild type.
 Data are means of at least three biological replicates.
-Some ranges are not visible, as they were small and within the size of the symbols.DOI: http://dx.doi.org/10.7554/eLife.14712.00310.7554/eLife.14712.004Figure 1—source data 1.Figure 1B.DOI: http://dx.doi.org/10.7554/eLife.14712.004
+Some ranges are not visible, as they were small and within the size of the symbols.

 Growth rates and yields of the BtaR1- mutant and the parent in pure culture were similar with a small but reproducible difference during late logarithmic phase where the parent showed slightly slower growth than the mutant (Figure 1B).
 At 7 hr post-inoculation in pure liquid culture, there was a reproducible and statistically significant increase in cell number for the BtaR1- mutant; the average cell yield of the wild-type parent was 1.8 x 109 CFU/mL and the BtaR1- mutant was 2.6 x 109 CFU/mL (p value=0.0041) (Figure 1B, data for this figure can be found in the Figure 1—source data 1).
 The slight difference in post-exponential growth rate coincides with the point during growth when we expect QS gene expression to be most evident, and when the BtaR1- mutant begins to take over the population (Figure 1C).
 We attribute the slight influence on growth of the parent to the cost of BtaR1-mediated QS and QS-dependent gene expression.
 Previous experiments showed that BtaR1 controls aproximately 164 genes in post-exponential phase, whereas BtaR2 and BtaR3 controlled 20 and 12, respectively (Majerczyk et al., 2014).
 We suspect that the larger BtaR1 regulon may impart a larger burden on growth than either the smaller BtaR2 or BtaR3 regulons.

-## The BtaR1 mutant does not have a growth advantage over the wild type in solid surface-grown cocultures
+### The BtaR1 mutant does not have a growth advantage over the wild type in solid surface-grown cocultures

 In contrast to broth cocultures where the BtaR1- mutant had a strong fitness advantage, the BtaR1- mutant had no advantage on agar plate grown cocultures at 30°C (Figure 1D) or 37°C (data not shown).
 The starting and final percent of the BtaR1- mutant after four daily plate transfers (about 36 doublings in total) was 1% of the total B. thailandensis population.
 The BtaR2- and BtaR3- mutants had no fitness disadvantage on agar plates, as was true for broth cocultures (Figure 1D).

-## QS regulation of known and predicted T6S effector and immunity genes
+### QS regulation of known and predicted T6S effector and immunity genes

 Among the many growth conditions that vary between liquid- and agar-grown cocultures is a difference in cell-to-cell contact.
 Cell contact is minimal during growth in broth but does occur when cells are grown on a solid agar surface.
 This led us to ask if QS controls contact-dependent growth inhibition systems.
-We previously reported that QS-1 activated the contact-dependent inhibition (CDI) system encoded by the
+We previously reported that QS-1 activated the contact-dependent inhibition (CDI) system encoded by the cdiAIB genes (Majerczyk et al., 2014).
+However, CDI does not limit the outgrowth of the BtaR1- mutant during agar-grown cocultures.
+We next asked whether QS regulates other contact-dependent growth inhibitory factors.
+B. thailandensis contains five different T6SSs, at least one of which is used for interspecies competition (T6SS-1) (Schwarz et al., 2010).
+The T6SS-1 comprises a pathway that delivers effector proteins to neighboring cells upon direct cell contact.
+Some T6SS-1 effectors have been characterized and are toxic (Russell et al., 2014).
+B. thailandensis is immune to the toxins because it produces cognate immunity proteins (Russell et al., 2014).
+We asked if the T6SS-1 was under QS-control by querying B. thailandensis QS transcriptomics data (Majerczyk et al., 2014) for genes for the T6SS-1 apparatus or for previously identified substrates (Russell et al., 2012).
+Although genes for the T6SS-1 apparatus are not QS-controlled, we observed that QS activates nine genes for T6SS-1 substrates, as well as an additional eight that are either adjacent to a substrate gene, fall within the same gene cluster, or include a putative T6SS-1 immunity gene (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/14712/elife-14712-fig2-v1.jpg)

 **Figure 2.:** (A) Genes coding for known or putative T6SS-1 substrates (Russell et al., 2012) are shaded grey and genes controlled by QS (Majerczyk et al., 2014) are outlined in red.
 BTH_I2698 is the tle1 toxin gene and BTH_I2699 is the tli1 immunity gene (Russell et al., 2013).
 The neighboring genes, BTH_I2701 and BTH_I2702 are paralogs of tle1 and tli1.
 (B).
 Agar surface competition experiments.
 These experiments were started with a relative abundance of 10% target, CM316 TpR T6SS-1 immunity mutant (△tle1△BTH_I2699-703) or CM218 TpR wild type (WT).
 The inhibitor strains all carried a KmR marker; The wild type inhibitor was CM224, The BtaR1- mutant (△R1) was CM157, the BtaR2- mutant (△R2) was CM159, and the BtaR3- mutant (△R3) was CM161.
 Target cell abundance after one 24 hr round of colony growth was determined by plate counting.
 Data are from three biological replicates.
 The asterisk (*) indicates statistical significance between the CFU/mL measured in the WT or BtaR1 culture, as determined by an unpaired t test.
-Data can be found in the Figure 2—source data 1.DOI: http://dx.doi.org/10.7554/eLife.14712.00510.7554/eLife.14712.006Figure 2—source data 1.Figure 2.DOI: http://dx.doi.org/10.7554/eLife.14712.006
+Data can be found in the Figure 2—source data 1.

-## QS mutants show a T6SS-1-mediated killing defect
+### QS mutants show a T6SS-1-mediated killing defect

 Ten of 15 genes in a cluster spanning BTH_I2691-BTH_I2705 were QS activated (Figure 2A).
 Two of these 10 QS-activated genes, BTH_I2698 (tle1) and BTH_I2699 (tli1), are a known T6S toxin and immunity pair that code for a lipase and immunity protein (Russell et al., 2013).
 When a B. thailandensis recipient cell does not produce the Tli1 immunity protein, Tle1 acts as a T6SS-1-delivered antibacterial factor (Russell et al., 2013).
 In addition to tle1 and tli1, QS activates neighboring tle1 and tli1 paralogs (BTH_I2701 and BTH_I2702) (Figure 2A).
 To test the hypothesis that QS activates T6SS-1-mediated killing in B. thailandensis, we competed the wild type or the signal blind QS mutants against a B. thailandensis mutant lacking tle1, tli1, and adjacent immunity paralogs (△tle1BTH_I2699-2703).
 Consistent with a previous publication (Russell et al., 2013), the wild type outcompeted the T6SS-1 effector and immunity mutant (Figure 2B).
 We also found that the BtaR1- mutant was impaired in inhibition of the effector and immunity mutant (Figure 2B).
 The BtaR2- and BtaR3- mutants each showed wild-type levels of inhibition (Figure 2B).
 We propose that the T6SS-1-mediated killing defect in the BtaR1- mutant results from its inability to fully activate expression of one or more T6S toxin genes.

-## The ability of wild-type B. thailandensis to compete with a BtaR1-mutant during agar growth depends on T6S
+### The ability of wild-type B. thailandensis to compete with a BtaR1-mutant during agar growth depends on T6S

-We hypothesized that the QS-activated T6SS-1 effector and immunity proteins in wild-type bacteria restrict the proliferation of BtaR1
+We hypothesized that the QS-activated T6SS-1 effector and immunity proteins in wild-type bacteria restrict the proliferation of BtaR1- mutants upon cell contact in cocultures.
+This hypothesis was tested in LB agar competition experiments with a △clpV T6SS-1 secretion apparatus mutant (T6SS-1-) and a BtaR1-T6SS-1- mutant.
+In this experiment, the BtaR1-T6SS-1- mutant rose in frequency from about 1% to nearly 25% of the population (Figure 3A).
+When the T6SS-1- mutants were complemented with clpV to restore the function of the T6SS-1 apparatus, a btaR1 mutation no longer conferred a coculture growth advantage (Figure 3A).
+As predicted, in broth coculture, the BtaR1- T6SS-1- mutant showed a strong fitness advantage during growth with the T6SS-1- mutant (Figure 3B).
+This fitness advantage was nearly identical to the fitness advantage of the BtaR1- mutant during coculture in broth with the wild-type parent (Figure 1A) and to a T6SS-1 complemented competition (Figure 3B).

 ![Figure 3.](https://cdn.elifesciences.org/articles/14712/elife-14712-fig3-v1.jpg)

-**Figure 3.:** - mutants.Competitions were on (A) LB agar plates for solid surface cocultures or in (B) LB broth for liquid cocultures.
-The T6SS-1mutant (△-clpV) was mixed with the TpR BtaR1- T6SS-1- mutant ES9 (open red squares) or the KmR T6SS-1- mutant ES18 (open blue downward triangle).
+**Figure 3.:** Competitions were on (A) LB agar plates for solid surface cocultures or in (B) LB broth for liquid cocultures.
+The T6SS-1-mutant (△clpV) was mixed with the TpR BtaR1- T6SS-1- mutant ES9 (open red squares) or the KmR T6SS-1- mutant ES18 (open blue downward triangle).
 The clpV complemented T6SS-1- mutant △clpV-comp was mixed with the clpV complemented BtaR1- T6SS-1- mutant ES16 (open orange circles).
 For liquid cultures, the wild type (strain E264) was mixed with CM316 Tpr T6SS-1 toxin/ immunity mutant (△tle1△BTH_I2699-703) (black crosshatch).
 This served as a control to demonstrate T6SS-1-mediated killing does not occur in liquid broth cocultures.
 Results are the mean of at least three biological replicates.
-Ranges were within the size of the symbols.DOI: http://dx.doi.org/10.7554/eLife.14712.007
+Ranges were within the size of the symbols.

 We reason that the parent, with an intact QS system, would express quorum-activated T6SS-1 toxin and immunity proteins, whereas the BtaR1- mutant should not fully induce its T6SS-1 effectors and immunity factors.
 As such, the BtaR1- mutant would be sensitive to cell contact-dependent growth inhibition or killing by the wild type.
 This can be considered a policing mechanism whereby QS-proficient cooperators hinder the success of individuals incapable of cooperation.